 - 460% mobile search growth since 2011, 98% mobile search growth since 2014

 - 75% of people ages 18-44 use mobile device to research service centers

-If you’d like the accompanying strategy that goes along with these trends and insights, contact Forthea and we can schedule a meeting to go over your goals for 2016.
+If you’d like the accompanying strategy that goes along with these trends and insights, contact us today.